wteeg/wteeg.github.io/README.md

 ## ImGicc
 ImGicc is the solution includes a mobile mate, desktop mate, and web mate.
 Gicc is the name of the mate.
-The goal is to make Gicc a human-equivalent mate to help users in life and at work everyday, an all-in-once AI agent.
+The goal is to make Gicc a human-equivalent mate to help users in life and at work everyday, an all-in-one agentic AI.

 # Members
 We're enthusiasts, we're family, we're at:<br>